mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 ## Method

-A unique goal of this project was to simulate the graphics pipeline within a small studio team.
+Firstly, an unique goal of this project was to simulate the graphics pipeline within a small studio team.
 We organized work around sprint cycles, beginning with individual MVP proposals and culminating in a shared architecture that balanced backend reliability with frontend usability.

 ![Mermaid Diagram Timeline](./assets/mermaid_timeline.svg)